kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 will see is that the language is intentionally broad and open-ended.
-It gives licensees a strong argument against any claim by a licensor that they didn't give permission for the licensee to do _that_ specific thing with the software, even if the through clearly didn't occur to either side when the license was given.
+It gives licensees a strong argument against any claim by a licensor that they didn't give permission for the licensee to do _that_ specific thing with the software, even if the thought clearly didn't occur to either side when the license was given.

 > including without limitation the rights to use, copy, modify, merge,